 First Call Theological Education (FCTE) is a three-year structured program of theological education designed to assist newly called leaders in the transition to rostered ministry.
-One of the most dramatic transitions in the life of a newly rostered person is the transition from seminary or non-rostered status to the first call to public ministry.
-FCTE is for all rostered leaders: pastors, Associates in Ministry, and Diaconal Ministers in the first three years of their first call, and is designed and coordinated within each synod of the ELCA.
+One of the most dramatic transitions in the life of a newly rostered minister is the transition from seminary or non-rostered status to the first call to public ministry.
+FCTE is for all rostered ministers: pastors and deacons in the first three years of their first call, and is designed and coordinated within each synod of the ELCA.

 The three primary content areas of the FCTE program are: